On The Heine-Borel Property and Minimum Enclosing Balls: Introduction

 The Funk weak metric was defined by Paul Funk in 1929 \cite{funk1929geometrien}.
 The Funk metric is a weak metric space that can be used to define both the Hilbert and the Thompson metrics, and is often studied in their context \cite{papadopoulos2014funk,troyanov2013funk} and in the context of flags of polytopes \cite{faifman2023volume}.
 Because the Funk metric is non-symmetric, it induces a reverse metric called the reverse Funk metric.
-We contribute a proof showing that minimum radius balls in these weak metrics are LP type.
+We contribute a proof that the minimum radius ball problem in these weak metrics are LP-type.